chapel-lang/chapel/doc/release/platforms/README.cray.rst

 Native Runtime Layers
 ---------------------

-The :doc:`multilocale <../multilocale>` and :doc:`tasking
-<../tasks>` pages describe a variety of communication and tasking
-layers that can be used by Chapel programs.
+The README.multilocale and README.tasking pages describe a variety of communication and tasking layers that can be used by Chapel programs.
 In addition to the standard runtime layers available in any Chapel release, the pre-built Chapel module for Cray XC and XE series systems supports Cray-specific communication and tasking layers.
 These make use of the Cray systems' hardware and/or software to produce enhanced performance for Chapel programs.
 When using the pre-built module on Cray XC or XE systems the allowed combinations are ugni communications with muxed tasking (the default), and ugni communications with qthreads tasking.
 On other kinds of Cray systems or when not using the pre-built module, the default is to use gasnet communications and qthreads tasking.

 Note that neither the ugni communication layer nor the muxed tasking layer can be built from sources, as they are not distributed in source